matthewdavidrodgers/website/content/logs/entry-17.md

 The talk is "in javascript", but that's really the least interesting part of the talk.
 Any language with first-class functions (and dynamic typing) suffices here.

 This [article](https://httptoolkit.tech/blog/safari-is-killing-the-web/) about Safari killing the web is also a good read.
 Some of it is certainly hyperbolic and maybe unfair, but there's no doubt that Safari's poor support for a lot of web standards is a real pain point.
 And yet, at the same time, they're really the only force holding out against chromium, which makes me want to root for them until the end.

+Also to note!
+Bob Nystrom has officially published a real life book version of his FANTASTIC [Crafting Interpreters](https://craftinginterpreters.com/) that I will be shortly picking up!
+This was a really important spark for me, in my interest in programming language design, experience in actual C codebases, and just general excitement in computer science again.
+Congrats to Bob on all the hard work.